niamh-d/niamh-d/README.md

 ## Education and Training

-🧪 ⚙️ I recently graduated a course on QA automation with Jest and Playwright, were we learned about unit testing, API testing, UI testing, continuous integration and more.
+🧪 ⚙️ In January this year, I graduated from a course on QA automation with Jest and Playwright, were we learned about unit testing, API testing, UI testing, continuous integration and more.

-👩‍💻 In 2024, I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/), where we built both front-end projects with Vue.js and React.js and full stack projects with Express.js and MySQL.
+👩‍💻 In summer 2024, I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/), where we built both front-end projects with Vue.js and React.js and full stack projects with Express.js and MySQL.

-🕵️‍♀️ I also this year completed the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with DataCamp.
+🕵️‍♀️ In 2024, I also completed the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with DataCamp.

 👩‍🎓 I have also earned certificates from Udemy for completing the following courses: